jslade/fcultimate/README.md

 though I ended up deviating from it a lot.
 I should go back and see if I can get ActiveAdmin to work now with an API-only rails setup?
 Or how to clean up all the extra cruft I got by doing `rails new --webpack`.
-But having `ActiveAdmin` for the admin side (creating content blocks and game definitions) is definitely notice
+But having `ActiveAdmin` for the admin side (creating content blocks and game definitions) is definitely nice

 ### Defining Games